 Photo below shows this insert in the assembly separately from the rest of the design, the ball bearing stays in the shown position by the force of attraction of the magnet.

 The lever assembly simply fits over the hard drive’s motor shaft, then an auxiliary ring goes over and whole package gets secured with the motor’s original lid with 6 original screws.
 This auxiliary ring was taken from another hard drive and it's height selected in a way to make whole package slightly taller than the the motor's shaft (0.5mm or so).
 For contacts I cannibalized old relay from my junk box with large silver contacts.
-Contacts on the paddle’s lever are slightly spring loaded, to achieve that very thin piece of the elastic rubber was placed under each contact.
+Contacts on the paddle’s lever are slightly spring loaded (advice of the famous paddles maker RA1AOM), to achieve that very thin piece of the elastic rubber was placed under each contact as seen on the photo below.

 1 comment: